 CNBC students are encouraged to take advantage of a wide range of additional courses offered in affiliated departments across the two universities, ranging from molecular biology to judgment and decision making, and encompassing a wide range of methods and approaches.
 In consultation with their advisors, students choose courses appropriate to their scientific interests.
 Many of these courses are taught by CNBC faculty, and in some cases the syllabus has been tailored specifically to the CNBC program.

 The CNBC publishes a list of available electives prior to the start of each semester.
-Listed below are some of the courses that may be taken as electives, by department.

 Students in the CNBC program are required to get some type of ethics training as part of their scientific education.
 There are several ways to satisfy this requirement: